-To ensure functional safety requirements/safety cases and cyber-security requirements, CAD-vehicles need to be resilient for both technical faults and antagonistic threats such as cyber-attacks.
-Considering increased system complexity of CAD-vehicles compared to manually operated vehicles with active driving assistance systems (ADAS) and regarding expectation of safety increase by CAD this is a big challenge.
-In addition, a specific safety issue is task sharing between automated and human controlled operations.
-Verification and validation, including remote update, of vehicles is a pre-requisite for safe operation over lifetime.
+To ensure functional safety requirements/safety cases and cyber-security requirements, CADvehicles and the digital infrastructure need to be resilient for both technical faults and external threats such as cyber-attacks, especially data security within the complete system (vehicle, communication, cloud).

+Deal with increased system complexity and ensure higher levels of safety thanks to CAD.
+A specific safety issue is task sharing between automated and human controlled operations.

+Develop a European approach and harmonized methodology for verification and validation, up to the high levels of automation, including remote update.